 This idea takes the repertoire chosen as a starting point.
 The score, in essence, can be the starting point for the ability to learn to paraphrase it, to be able to reduce it and transform it to something else, to transpose it, to be able to embellish when necessary or even to recompose it.
-Michael Spacie has done this with a few of the numbers on his Soundcloud page which were played on the organ.
+This is a useful skill to have in addition to being able to read and perform music notation exact from the music score.

 The whole point is to train the ear in relation to the inherent knowledge of the instrument but also the awareness of phrasing, articulation, melodic contour, rhythmic shape, harmony and appropriate organ registration etc..
 It includes all the elements of improvisation but within the stylistic content of the chosen repertoire and within the context of the piece that is the starting point.